stripe/stripe-go/README.md

 For a comprehensive list of examples, check out the [API documentation][api-docs].

+See [video demonstrations][youtube-playlist] covering how to use the library.

 For details on all the functionality in this library, see the [GoDoc][godoc] documentation.